 Occupy Your Brain

 After brutally crushing Filipino resistance to American rule in 1900-1902, the United States began a great experiment, sending hundreds of American teachers to the Philippines to "educate" the conquered population.
-President McKinley had searched his soul deep into the night, finally receiving a message from God informing him that the Filipinos were childlike creatures incapable of self-rule, and that there was nothing to do but "to take them all and to educate [them], and uplift and civilize" them.
-McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas which carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.
+President McKinley searched his soul deep into the night and finally received a message from God informing him that the Filipinos were childlike creatures incapable of self-rule, and that there was nothing to do but "to take them all and to educate [them], and uplift and civilize" them.
+McKinley's army of schoolteachers, called the "Thomasites" after the transport vessel the USAT Thomas that carried them across the Pacific, marked the beginning of the great 20th century policy of "development aid" and "education" as a substitute for overt military imperialism.

-As comparative educator Margaret Sutton has put it, “the worldwide institutionalization of children in schools may rank among the most profound forces of global cultural change of the twentieth century.”
-Much more than literacy and numeracy is delivered to the peoples of the world by modern institutional schooling.
-Egalitarian cultures become more hierarchical, as children are ranked and sorted into "successes" and "failures."
-Cooperative societies become more competitive, with parents reporting that their children become more selfish as they imbibe the individualistic ethos of school.
-But one of the most profound changes that schooling brings is the radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority.
+What McKinley recognized is that schooling –– unlike learning –– is at its root an exercise of power.
+As comparative educator Margaret Sutton has suggested, “the worldwide institutionalization of children in schools may rank among the most profound forces of global cultural change of the twentieth century.”
+And one of the most profound aspects of this change is not the advent of literacy and numeracy but the radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority.

 Once learning is institutionalized under a central authority, both freedom for the individual and self-determination for the community are radically curtailed.
 The child in a classroom generally finds herself in a situation where she may not move, speak, laugh, sing, eat, drink, read, write, think her own thoughts, or even use the toilet without explicit permission from an authority figure.
 The teacher has control over the child, the school district has control over the teacher, the state has control over the district, and increasingly, systems of national standards and funding create national control over states.
 In what should be considered a chilling development, there are murmurings of the idea of creating global standards for education – in other words, the creation of a single centralized authority dictating what every child on the planet must learn.